 - The amount of rent you have to pay, as well as the number of bedrooms you and your family require;

 - The amount of savings you have (more than £16,000 will normally disqualify you).

 Can I claim Housing Benefit?

+If you do not meet any of the conditions outlined above and require help towards your housing costs, you should claim Universal Credit, which you can do here.
 If you require further advice or assistance in claiming Universal Credit, help is available at the councils Advice Shop.

 Data Protection law gives you a number of rights including the right to make a complaint about the handling of your personal information.
 Complaints should be submitted to the Information Commissioner's Office or the Council's Data Protection Officer.
 Further details can be found on the Data Protection Section of our website.